Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

         },

         "comparison-game": {
-            text: "We will now compare some specific companies!
+            text: "Let's focus on the analysis of comparable companies !
 Ready?",
             answers: [
                 {
                     label: "Yes",